-We all know the fact that Allah hate sins, and this formula is reminding us how much our Lord hate it hence will never change our state of hardship unless we stay away from what He dislikes.
+We all know the fact that Allah hates sins, and this formula is reminding us how much our Lord hates it hence will never change our state of hardship unless we stay away from what He dislikes.

 Please make no mistake about this; Allah loves you with more care I could ever imagine.
-But as much us he loves everyone, He hates the sins in our lives too.
-This reminds me of my favourite status which states that We Should hate the Sins but Not the Sinners.
+But as much as he loves everyone, He hates the sins in our lives too.
+This reminds me of my favorite status which states that We Should hate the Sins but Not the Sinners.